 SECOND QUARTER HIGHLIGHTS

-- Reported sales increased by 11% YoY.
+- Sales as reported decreased by -11% YoY.
 Sales, adjusted for comparable units and currency, decreased by -7% YoY.
 Mobile broadband sales continued to decline particularly in markets impacted by a weak macro-economic environment.

 |SEK b.|| Q2 |

 |6 months 2016||6 months 2015|

 |Sales growth adj. for comparable units and currency||-||-||-7%||-||6%||-4%||-6%|

 |Cash flow from operating activities||-0.7||3.1||-123%||-2.4||-70%||-3.1||-2.8|

 |1) EPS, diluted, excl. amortizations and write-downs of acquired intangible assets, and excluding restructuring charges.|